Anaemia in CKD

 – If Hb falls below 100g/l, increase weekly dose by 25-50%

-|Resistance||If ESA doses ≥250units/kg/week are required to maintain Hb, this should be discussed with senior staff and patients should be investigated for causes of ESA resistance|
+|Resistance||If ESA doses ≥250units/kg/week are required to maintain haemoglobin, this should be discussed with senior staff and patients should be investigated for causes of ESA resistance (see below).|

 Blood transfusions should be avoided as far as possible in patients who are on, or who in the future may be on, the transplant list.
 All blood products given to patients with renal disease who may be future transplant candidates should be treated to remove white blood cells.
 Our Blood Transfusion Service now routinely provides leucocyte-depleted products for all patients.
 When blood transfusion is felt to be necessary for renal patients, careful consideration should be given to volume status.
 If blood is being given on haemodialysis, each unit is usually given over 1 hour and the equivalent fluid volume removed by ultrafiltration.